 Alternative to zinc oxide in piglet diets

-For a long time, providing zinc oxide in piglet diets was one of the ways to control diarrhoea-related problems in just weaned piglets.
-The upcoming change in legislation, which puts a limitation to the use of zinc oxide, asks for a new way of thinking since there is no single additive which can effectively replace added zinc.
-Successfully replacing zinc oxide in piglet diets asks for a different way of working: management, housing, climate, animal health status, it all plays a role.
-In this article we will focus on the role of feed and on Denkavit’s alternative to zinc oxide.
+For a long time, providing zinc oxide in piglet diets was one of the ways to control diarrhoea-related problems in just-weaned piglets.
+The upcoming change in legislation, which puts a limitation on the use of zinc oxide, asks for a new way of thinking since there is no single additive which can effectively replace added zinc.
+Successfully replacing zinc oxide in piglet diets asks for a different way of working: management, housing, climate, and animal health status, it all plays a role.
+In this article, we will focus on the role of feed and Denkavit’s alternative to zinc oxide.

-EU-ban on extended dosage of zinc oxide in piglet diets
+EU-ban on the extended dosage of zinc oxide in piglet diets

-Starting June 2022, the use of extended levels of zinc oxide as a veterinary medicinal product (above legal limitation of 150 ppm of zinc from zinc oxide or other sources) in piglet diets will be banned in the European Union.
-In some countries in Europe this was already earlier implemented.
+Starting in June 2022, the use of extended levels of zinc oxide as a veterinary medicinal product (above the legal limit of 150 ppm of zinc from zinc oxide or other sources) in piglet diets will be banned in the European Union.
+In some countries in Europe, this was already earlier implemented.
 Also outside the EU (China, Korea, Canada) legislation gradually starts to shift in the direction of lower allowed levels of zinc as a feed additive.

 How to successfully replace zinc oxide in piglet diets?

-Under natural circumstances weaning is a gradual process in which piglets slowly switch from milk to dry feed.
-In current piglet production practice however, piglets are weaned relatively early and abruptly, at times without having sufficiently adapted to consume and digest dry feed before weaning.
-This will lead to very challenging and stressful situations for just weaned piglets.
-The preparation for a smooth transition around weaning starts already in the suckling period by maximing feed intake before weaning.
+Under natural circumstances, weaning is a gradual process in which piglets slowly switch from milk to dry feed.
+In current piglet production practice, however, piglets are weaned relatively early and abruptly, at times without having sufficiently adapted to consume and digest dry feed before weaning.
+This will lead to very challenging and stressful situations for just-weaned piglets.
+The preparation for a smooth transition around weaning starts already in the suckling period by maximizing feed intake before weaning.

 Preparation for weaning starts in the suckling period